 2) Annual fixed fees

-The annual operating charge of the processing agent (SWIFT) and the operating costs of EBA CLEARING are in part shared equally among the EURO1 Participants in accordance with a special distribution key.
+The fixed costs are in part shared equally among the EURO1 Participants in accordance with a special distribution key.

 3) Transaction fees